guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 The human learning procedure is the process of humans interacting with the world to determine whether they should learn new knowledge.
 For example, when humans are reading books or watching videos,  Human beings will judge what knowledge should be learned into the brain from learning materials.
 If the learner cannot judge by himself, the human teacher will tell or emphasize the knowledge point.

 In recent years, deep learning (DL) \cite{ref2} and GPT-based \cite{ref12} model have shown significant improvement on almost all the DL tasks.
 However there is currently a lack of a way for machines to learn automatically from humans in conversations.
+And we can not prepare all the data/knowledge in the world for LLMs.

 In this paper we propose a framework of AI system, called LIC system.
 LIC system is based on LLMs and have the ability to learn in the conversation with human.

 The LIC system has these modules:

 1) LLMs to do conversation with human.
-2) An intent recognition module to determine when to update knowledge in the system.
+2) An intent recognition module to determine when to update data/knowledge in the system.
 3) An data management module to update the training dataset.

 ## 2. The AI system